aguirrediego/LSTM-General-Turn-Taking-Model/README.md

-# An Improved Deep-Learning Model of Turn-taking in Spoken Dialogue
+# [Tensorflow] An Improved Deep-Learning Model of Turn-taking in Spoken Dialogue

 Many turn-taking models have been built to solve specific tasks, like predicting if a user will hold his/her turn after a pause.
 However,